 Availability Timeline

-• The developer beta for iOS 26 and macOS 26 Tahoe is now available, featuring enhancements such as Magnifier for Mac, Head Tracking, and new Background Sounds.
+• iOS 26 and macOS 26 Tahoe are now officially available, with features like Magnifier for Mac, head tracking, and Background Sounds ready to use.

-• Most updates will be released with the final public version in Fall 2025.
+• Most updates shipped with the public release in September 2025.

-• Advanced features, such as BCI support, may be rolled out later in the cycle.
+• Advanced features, such as BCI support, are planned to roll out later in the cycle.

 Apple Just Made Accessibility Smarter